Background pattern

 Children and adolescents

-Other medications and Azacitidina Sandoz
+Other medicines and Azacitidina Sandoz

 Pregnancy

-Inform your doctor immediately if you become pregnant during treatment.
+Tell your doctor immediately if you become pregnant during treatment.

-If you are pregnant or breastfeeding, or think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, ask your doctor or pharmacist for advice before using this medicine.

 Fertility

-Consult your doctor if you wish to preserve your sperm before receiving this treatment.
+Ask your doctor if you want to preserve your sperm before being treated with this medicine.

-Driving and operating machinery
+Driving and using machines

-Do not drive or use tools or machines if you experience adverse effects, such as fatigue.
+Do not drive or use tools or machines if you experience side effects such as fatigue.

-3. How to Use Azacitidina Sandoz
+3. How to use Azacitidina Sandoz

-If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.
+If you have any further questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Inform your doctor immediately if you observe any of the following side effects:
+Tell your doctor immediately if you notice any of the following side effects:

 • Bleeding.For example, blood in the stool due to bleeding in the stomach or intestine, or bleeding in the head.
 These may be symptoms of having low platelet counts in the blood.